Raghunandan Yandamuri: Crime

 call you and tell the address where to pick your baby home.

 Any cunning act from anyone of you [sic] will lead to your daughter's death.

 Be prepared by 8PM today with cash. we [sic] dont want any excuses.
 Remember that your baby is starving since morning[.]

 Investigation, interrogation and arrest

 The investigation into Yandamuri started when detectives from the Upper Merion police were alerted to the murder of Satyavathi, the disappearance of Saanvi from an apartment suite, and the ransom note left behind by Yandamuri.
-As days elapsed without any hint of a perpetrator, suspicion curved towards Yandamuri, a neighbour of the Vennas, who had shown an odd interest in Saanvi, days prior to her vanishing.
+As days elapsed without any hint of a perpetrator, suspicion curved towards Yandamuri, a neighbor of the Vennas, who had shown an odd interest in Saanvi, days prior to her vanishing.
 After he was brought in for questioning, Yandamuri was initially defiant towards disclosing his actions, but as the evidence mounted against him, his attitude switched from defiance to desperation.
 Through hours of continuous interrogation, detectives were able to obtain proclamations from Yandamuri, exposing the details of the crime he had committed, leading to his arrest four days after the crime.